ISSQ1/KAUST_Stage2/README.md

-# KAUST Stage 2 Repository
+# KAUST Stage 2 Repository 🚀⭐️

-Welcome to the Stage 2 repository for the Introduction to AI course at KAUST!
+Welcome to the Stage 2 repository for the Introduction to AI course at KAUST!👋🏻🤍

 ## About the Repository